AlexanderFalatine/ClassProjects/README.md

 Projects completed by myself for SNHU classes.

-The project I was tasked with doing was to create a program that took inventory generated throughout the day and analyzed how many items were purchased.
+For the project CornerGrocerChadaApp" I was tasked with doing was to create a program that took inventory generated throughout the day and analyzed how many items were purchased.
 The item data is presented in a text format and my specific task was to organize that data by allowing a user to see how many times total that item was purchased.
 They could do this with a search for the item specifically, by printing all items with numerical representations of the items next to the names, or by printing a histogram of all items and asterisks representing the number of purchases made throughout the day.

 What I feel I did particularly well when developing this code was user input validation as well as error handling.
 I made it so there was very little room for error when utilizing the menu system in the main function and if something did go wrong you would know where it went wrong by the error code thrown.